slank/kmstool/README.md

 ## Internals

-The output of `kmstool store` is a gzipped GNU tar file containing the KMS-encrypted data key plus an encrypted copy of the source data.
+The output of `kmstool pack` is a gzipped GNU tar file containing the KMS-encrypted data key plus an encrypted tar.gz of the source data.
 The encrypted data is stored as follows (numbers are byte offsets).

 ```